hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 trivial to extend `p a b` in the left with `view`, to get a `p s b`.
 However, we can't use `update` in the right, since it requires not only a `b` but also a `s`.
-If we review our toolbox, we know that it's possible to have the original `s` passing through, living along with the original box.
+If we review our toolbox, we know that it's possible to have the original `s` passing through, living along with the original box using cartesian.
 This is how we build a lens diagram from `p a b`:

 ![lens](diagram/lens.svg)